What's My Age Again?: Release

+Commercial performance

 Commercially, "What's My Age Again?" became one of the band's best-performing singles.
 It was picked as the lead single from Enema of the State.
 It was first serviced to radio in April 1999, and premiered on KROQ-FM, an influential Los Angeles alternative station.
 Hoppus remembered the group were finalizing mixing the album when the song debuted.
 The song did best on Billboards Modern Rock Tracks chart; the song first entered the chart during the week of May 8, where it debuted at number 21.
-It first hit the top five during the week of June 5, and hit number two on July 24, where it remained for ten weeks behind the Red Hot Chili Peppers' "Scar Tissue".
-The song crossed over to mainstream radio in mid-1999, where it debuted at number 71 on the Billboard Hot 100 on July 17.
+It entered the top five during the week of June 5, and reached number two on July 24, where it remained for ten weeks behind the Red Hot Chili Peppers' "Scar Tissue".
+The song crossed over to mainstream domestic radio in mid-1999, where it debuted at number 71 on the Billboard Hot 100 on July 17.
 It later peaked at number 58 in the issue dated October 23.
 The song had previously peaked at number 51 on the Hot 100 Airplay chart on September 11.

+It was also one of the year's most successful alternative radio singles, finishing 1999 at number four on Billboards year-end Modern Rock Tracks chart, while also placing on the year-end Mainstream Rock Tracks and Mainstream Top 40 rankings.
+Abroad, "What's My Age Again?" became blink-182's first major international hit, marking the band's commercial breakthrough beyond North America.
+Internationally, the song charted across Europe and Oceania, reaching the top five in Italy, number 12 in Scotland, number 34 in Ireland, and the top 50 in Australia, Iceland, New Zealand, and Sweden.
 In the United Kingdom, the song was released twice, first on September 20, 1999, and again on June 26, 2000, following the success of "All the Small Things.
-The 2000 re-release peaked at number 17 on the UK Singles Chart.
+The 2000 re-release peaked at number 17 on the UK Singles Chart, while also reaching the top spot on the Rock & Metal Singles Chart.
+It also entered the national charts in France, Germany, the Netherlands, and Switzerland, and also made the Eurochart Hot 100, a Billboard aggregate of charts across European markets.
+Its widespread chart success established blink-182 as an international mainstream act and laid the foundation for the global commercial success of Enema of the State.